pyodide/pyodide-blog/content/posts/jspi.md

 ```

 The native implementation of `urllib` requires low-level socket operations which
 are not available in the browser.
-To make it work in Pyodide, we need to
+To make `urllib` work in Pyodide, we need to
 implement it based on the `fetch` browser API.
 However, `fetch` is asynchronous
-and returns a Promise, which means we cannot directly use it in a synchronous
+which means we cannot directly use it in a synchronous Python function.
-Python function.

 ```py
 from js import fetch